lydiaYchen/DDL24Spring/README.md

 ##  4. <a name='Courseteam'></a>Course team

 This course will be mainly taught by [Prof. Lydia Y Chen](https://lydiaychen.github.io/).
-TA is Abel Malan who will run the lab
+TAs are Abel Malan and Aditya Shankar, who will run the lab.

-Lydia is the responsible instructors of this course and can be reached at **lydiaychen@ieee.org**.
+Lydia is the responsible instructor of this course and can be reached at **lydiaychen@ieee.org**.

 ##  5. <a name='dart:Gradingpolicy'></a>:dart: Grading policy